The Procter & Gamble Company research snapshot

 PG AI Trading Strategy Framework

 The PG AI trading strategy below is a research and risk-control framework, not personal advice.
-It combines a durable staples thesis with valuation discipline, moving-average confirmation, and explicit monitoring of volume, tariffs, restructuring, and cash returns.
+It combines a defensive staples thesis with valuation discipline, moving-average confirmation, and explicit monitoring of volume, margins, tariffs, restructuring, and cash returns.

 Trend-following setup

-Treat a failed hold above the moving averages as a warning that the rebound is not confirmed.
+Treat a failed reclaim of the moving averages as a warning that the post-earnings slide is not over.

 Mean-reversion setup

-If PG pulls back toward the low $140s without a break in organic sales, cash flow, or dividend coverage, compare the dividend yield, FCF yield, and expected EPS growth against other consumer staples.
+If PG holds $141 to $143 and the 52-week low at $137.62 stays intact, compare the dividend yield near 3.0%, the FCF yield, and expected EPS growth against other consumer staples.

 Do not average down solely because the brand portfolio is familiar.
-A break below the 52-week low changes the setup from value pullback to trend damage.
+A close below the 52-week low changes the setup from value pullback to trend damage.

 Fundamental monitor

-Track organic sales, volume versus pricing, gross margin, tariff cost absorption, restructuring savings, brand exits, enterprise-market growth, free cash flow productivity, and dividend coverage.
+Track organic sales, volume versus pricing, gross margin, tariff and commodity absorption, restructuring savings, Q1 fiscal 2027 EPS guidance, free cash flow productivity, dividend coverage, and share repurchases.

-Update scenario ranges after each earnings release because PG can remain high quality while the stock re-rates lower if growth stays only low single digit.
+Update scenario ranges after each earnings release because PG can stay high quality while the stock re-rates lower if growth stays only low single digit.

 Investment research summary